 Applications will be reviewed on a bi-weekly basis.

-AGM docents are trained volunteer educators interested in leading groups of visitors through the current exhibition, offering insights into special programmes.
-Docents lead visitors of all ages on tours designed to expand the viewers experience with an appreciation for art.
+AGM Docents are trained volunteer educators interested in leading groups of visitors through the current exhibitions on a rotating basis.
+Docents lead visitors of all ages, providing in-depth information about the exhibitions, opening conversations and expanding the visitors experience with an appreciation for art.

-The AGM places Ambassadors in the gallery on the weekends and they encourage guests to learn about the exhibitions, the gallery and the city of Mississauga as a whole.
-The Ambassador is also responsible for collaboratively supervising the galleries to answer questions and ensure preservation of the art.
-In addition, the ambassador will open conversation with viewers about membership benefits at the AGM.
+Ambassadors welcome and ensure that visitors are aware of upcoming exhibitions, workshops and special programmes; and encourage guests to learn about the exhibitions, the gallery and the city of Mississauga as a whole.
+Ambassadors are responsible for collaboratively supervising the galleries, to answer questions, and ensure the preservation of the art.
+Ambassadors also open conversations with visitors about AGM membership benefits and support staff with administrative work.

 Course Credit with University or College Co-op Education Program